digitaldrummerj/digitaldrummerj.me/content/posts/2022/022522-hugo-table-of-contents.md

 {{ end }}
 ```

-Now that you have the `{{ if .Params.toc }}` added to your html template, you need to add the `toc` parameter to the front matter of any post that you want a table of content to be displayed.
+Now that you have the `{{ if .Params.toc }}` added to your html template, you need to add the `toc: true` parameter to the front matter of any post that you want a table of content to be displayed.

 ```markdown {linenos=false,hl_lines=[2]}
 ---